rikuf2/basic-csharp/src/content/index.md

 | 50 % - 59,99 %  |   1   |
 | Less than 50 %  |   0   |

 At the end of the courses, there is also an exam with **pass / fail** grading.
 This does not affect the grade but is to ensure that you have done the exercises yourself.
-More information about the exam will come closer to the exam.
+The exam is reserved for students of Centria University of Applied Sciences, and at the moment official credits are only for said students.
+The information and the exercises are available still for anyone who wants.